petermlakar/ANET2/README.md

 * **Flow**: The **ANET2** variant using normalizing flows as parametric distribution models in conjunction with the **ANET2** parameter estimation network

 To train a specific model one has to modify the **config.json** file appropriately.
-Especially, one has to change the *dataPath* and *training* entries.
+Especially, one has to change the *dataPath* field and *training* object.
 Here is an example of the required modification to train the **Flow** model
 ```json
 	"dataPath": "/DATA",